RedhawkSDR/redhawksdr.github.io/content/manual/logging/configuring-logging-capabilities.md

 The URI is resolved through 2 different methods:

-- Logger found through the SCA file system using the Domain Manager's root SCA directory ($SDRROOT/dom): `sca://myfile.cfg` is equivalent to `$SDRROOT/dom/myfile.cfg`.
+- Logger found through the SCA file system.
+For the Domain Manager, this is `$SDRROOT/dom`; for the Device Manager, this is `$SDRROOT/dev`.
+For example, with the Domain Manager, the URI `sca:///myfile.cfg` is equivalent to `$SDRROOT/dom/myfile.cfg`.

 - Logger found through the local file system: `file:///tmp/myfile.cfg` is equivalent to `/tmp/myfile.cfg`.